-Shared units can be provided only if allowed under the Housing Agency's HCV Program administrative plan or other written procedures approved by Minnesota Housing.
-The subsidy for shared households will be calculated according to the guidelines specified in the HCV Program administrative plan, except for the use of gross income for the Bridges Participant.
-Likewise, households that are comprised of eligible and ineligible members for the HCV Program are considered eligible for Bridges under the prorated formula defined in the HCV Program administrative plan.
+The Bridges subsidy may be used in shared housing settings.
+The subsidy for shared households will be calculated according to the guidelines specified by HUD and Minnesota Housing and are included in section 4.03 of this Program Guide.
+Rental calculations will be completed using the Computing Gross Income, Participant Rent and Subsidy form (Bridges Form 8).
+Likewise, households that are comprised of eligible and ineligible members for the HCV Program are considered eligible for Bridges under the prorated formula defined in this Program Guide.
 Tribal nation programs may use an alternate written standard, which must be approved in writing by Minnesota Housing.
+Approval will be at Minnesota Housing's sole discretion.

-3.17 Briefing Session
+3.16 Briefing Session